httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given a list as input_list:
+Given a list of (member, parameters) as input_list:

 1. Let output be an empty string.
 2. For each (member, parameters) of input_list: